 In the first instance, the proceedings of Directors are regulated by the Bank's Articles of Association.
 Meetings of the Board for any calendar year are normally set at the last meeting of the preceding year, so that advance preparation and daily planning for the meetings can be made.
 Meetings are held at least quarterly and are formally notified by the Company Secretary at least seven days before the meeting with the issuance of the agenda for the forthcoming meeting.
 Occasionally, meetings are also called at short notice or on an ad hoc basis, in which case the Directors may decide to waive the statutory period of notice.
 The agenda is accompanied by such papers and documents as are necessary to inform Directors of issues relating to their roles and responsibilities, and in particular of the decisions they are expected to take.
-All Directors were duly notified of every meeting and given the statutory notice period, which, in the case of meetings by conference facilities, was waived by approval of the Directors.
+During the year, all Directors were duly notified of every meeting and given the statutory notice period, which, in the case of meetings by conference facilities, was waived by approval of the Directors.
 With notices of meetings, the Directors are also served with Alternate Director Appointment Forms which, in case of non-attendance, they are invited to complete and send to the Company Secretary prior to the meeting.

-The Board held 5 meetings in 2016.
+The Board held 4 meetings in 2017.
+All members of the board were present for all 4 meetings except for Masaud M.J.
+Hayat who was excused for the May meeting.
 Meetings include presentations by Management, whilst other information and documentation is made available for perusal by the Directors, at their request.
 Members of Senior Management attend Board meetings by invitation depending on the agenda content and relevance.
 The Board also might request that the meetings be attended by other employees or by professional advisors, as and when necessary.
 In all other circumstances, the Directors are expected to play a full and constructive role in the Group's affairs.
 As soon as possible after a meeting, draft minutes are circulated amongst the members for their information.
 Minutes are then read and approved at the following meeting.
-Since early 2011, an intranet facility has been introduced which allows Directors to access Board documents, including all past minutes of Board and committee meetings.
+Directors can access Board documents, including all past minutes of Board and committee meetings via an intranet facility.